La ruota della fortuna: Toss-up puzzles

 From 2007 to 2009, each round began with a toss-up puzzle (similar to the French version).
 The first player to solve the puzzle began the round with €500, and had to solve the puzzle to keep it but would lose it to a Bankrupt.
-An additional toss-up puzzle was played to determine order intro to start the show before the first round proper, so solving both puzzles meant the player would start Round 1 with €1,000.
+An additional toss-up puzzle was played to determine the order intro to start the show before the first round proper, so solving both puzzles meant the player would start Round 1 with €1,000.

 The audience would chant each letter out loud as it was revealed.

 Bonus Round

 Played exactly the same as the American version.
 At first, the winner chose which prize to play for.
 Starting in 1995, players chose from three random envelopes (similar to the "WHEEL" envelopes in the early 1990s in the US); from 2007 to 2008, they spun a miniature wheel with prizes ranging from €5,000 to €200,000, or a new car.
 From 2008 until the end of its run in 2009, the top prize of €200,000 was halved to €100,000.

 The first two runs used the original rules of players choosing five consonants and a vowel, but they wouldn't be told the category until after all letters chosen were revealed if they were in the puzzle; Mike would say the category, after which the 15-second timer immediately started.
-The 2007-09 run gave the player R, S, T, and E for free, and then they had to pick 3 more consonants and a vowel.
-Unlike the US version (which only gives 10 seconds), the contestant had 30 seconds to solve the puzzle, and were told the category beforehand.
+The 2007–09 run gave the player R, S, T, and E for free, and then they had to pick 3 more consonants and a vowel.
+Unlike the US version (which only gives 10 seconds), the contestant had 30 seconds to solve the puzzle and was told the category beforehand.